Your Feedback

 Feedback:

-Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
-By law CPB is prohibited from producing or broadcasting programming.
-Please contact PBS or your local station with your suggestion at http://www.pbs.org/about/faq/contact-us/.
+Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
+We welcome all comments about public media’s content and services.
+However, CPB does not produce or broadcast any programming, and CPB is prohibited by law from interfering with editorial concerns related to programming.
+Please contact your local station with your concern.

 Feedback: